SiddharthaBhattacharjee/WarpSpeed2023AI_TakShak-Craftsman/readme.md

 ## 🤔 The problem faced by most of us today

 In emergency situations, every second counts.
 However, when the emergency call center is overwhelmed or understaffed, callers may have to wait for a long time before their call is answered.
 This delay can be critical and could result in a loss of life or property.
-Our hackathon project, ResqAI, solves this problem by using artificial intelligence to grade the importance of each call and transfer the relevant information to the emergency operator.
+Our hackathon project, ResqAI, solves this problem by using artificial intelligence to grade the importance of each call and transfer the relevant information to the emergency handler.
 This helps emergency services to respond more efficiently and effectively, potentially saving lives and reducing property damage.

 <br>